itsliamdowd/GeoNavigator/README.md

 ![logo](https://github.com/SkiingIsFun123/Geoguessr-Helper/blob/main/logo.png)

-# Geoguessr Helper
+# GeoNavigator

-Chrome extension that helps you win every Geoguessr round!

-This extension can be found on the Chrome Web Store using this link: https://chrome.google.com/webstore/detail/geoguessr-helper/khchhghekameiogaofnhchgadjaommli
+Introducing the ultimate Geoguessr companion: the GeoNavigator Chrome extension!
+Now you can dominate every round and amaze your friends with your unbeatable guessing skills.
+Get ready to explore the world like never before and skyrocket to the top of the Geoguessr leaderboard!

-## Use
+## To Use
-   1. Download the extension by cloning the github repository
-   2. Unzip the folder
-   3. Open chrome and click the Extensions (puzzle piece) icon > Manage Extensions > Load unpacked
-   4. Find the folder you unzipped, click it, and press open
-   5. Open the round of Geoguessr you're on
+- Open the round of Geoguessr you're currently playing and refresh the page to ensure the extension is properly activated.
-   6. Refresh the page
-   7. Open the extension
-   8. Make your guess based on the information in the extension
+- Locate the GeoNavigator icon among your Chrome extensions and click on it.
+- Make your guess!

+With the GeoNavigator extension at your side, you'll have access to invaluable information, tips, and hints that will give you an edge in every round.
+This extension will empower you to make the most accurate and confident guesses.

+So, what are you waiting for?
+Elevate your Geoguessr experience with the GeoNavigator Chrome extension.
+Download it now and prepare for an adventure like no other!